Directrice.eur de production (poste temporaire - remplacement de congé de maternité)

 How to Apply:

-While the TSO thanks all applicants for their interest, only those applicants selected for an interview will be contacted.
-The posting will remain open until a candidate is selected.
-No telephone calls please.
+The TSO thanks all applicants but only those selected for an interview will be contacted.

-The Toronto Symphony Orchestra is committed to having a workforce that is reflective of the diversity of the City of Toronto and strongly encourages applications from all qualified individuals, especially those who can provide different perspectives and contribute to a further diversification of ideas.
-The TSO is committed to providing accommodations for persons with disabilities.
-If you require accommodation, the TSO will work with you to meet your needs.
+The Toronto Symphony Orchestra is committed to having a workforce that is reflective of the diversity of the City of Toronto and strongly encourages applications from all qualified individuals, especially those who can provide different perspectives and contribute to the further diversification of ideas.

 Hourly Wage, Salary or Salary Range: